Micro Weddings in New Orleans

-We can do a ceremony and some portraits with an hour, two hours is plenty, and an hour and a half is a comfortable middle ground.
+For just a ceremony and some portraits of the two of you, we can do this with an hour of coverage, two hours is plenty, and an hour and a half is a comfortable middle ground.
 In most cases, everything takes place at one spot (or within short walking distance), so we don't lose time traveling between locations.

-If you are also having a small reception or private dinner that you'd like to have photographed, you'll want another couple of hours of coverage for that.
+If you are also having a small reception or other gathering that you'd like to have photographed, you'll need another hour or two of coverage for that.

 If you are thinking of something perhaps more private and formal, and don't mind paying a bit more, there are a multitude of choices available.
 Even many event venues and hotels that don't normally host small ceremonies like this have opened their doors for these micro weddings, given that the larger events that usually occupy these spaces have been so severely curtailed, so if you had a big wedding that was postponed, one of your first calls should be to your originally-booked venue to see if they might be able to accommodate your intimate ceremony.